CowboysRobotics/knights-lib/README.md

 ### Docs & Tutorials
 Work in progress, if you have questions, please message me on discord.
 (Username: nrgking)

-### Used Libraries
-We currently use [Squiggles](https://github.com/baylessj/robotsquiggles) for path generation, however we would like to implement our own soon.

 ### Contribution
 > **Legal Note About Contributing**
 > If you contribute to this library, you agree that you have created 100% of your content and have rights to it, and that you understand that your content will be provided under the license of the project.